Joyce Pate 1925 - 2020 - Obituary

 She is survived by her children, Patrick "Jeff" Pate, III (Terrie), Chris Pate (Sally Cowan), Carol Richter (John), Jerry Pate (Soozi) and Scott Pate (Tracy); as well as 18 grandchildren and 23 great-grandchildren.

-Visitation will be held 5-7pm Tuesday, June 23, 2020 at Harper-Morris Memorial Chapel.
-A private family graveside service will be held Wednesday, June 24, 2020 at Barrancas National Cemetery with Rev. Frank Beall officiating.
+Visitation will be held 5-7pm Tuesday, June 23, 2020 at Harper-Morris Memorial Chapel, Pensacola, FL.
+A private family graveside service will be held Wednesday, June 24, 2020 at Barrancas National Cemetery, Pensacola, FL with Rev. Frank Beall officiating.

 Active Pallbearers will be her grandchildren, Justin Pate, Brian Grecu, Wesley Pate, Jamie Pate, Chase Pate, Parker Pate and Patrick Pate.